On the Integral Part of A-Motivic Cohomology: Introduction

-In Section \ref{chapter:integral models}, we develop the notion of {\it maximal integral models} of $A$-motives over local and global function fields.
+In Section \ref{chapter:integral models}, we develop the notion of \emph{maximal integral models} of $A$-motives over local and global function fields.
 It splits into four subsections.
-In Subsection \ref{subsec:integral-models-of-frobenius-modules}, we present integral models of {\it Frobenius spaces} over local function fields.
+In Subsection \ref{subsec:integral-models-of-frobenius-modules}, we present integral models of \emph{Frobenius spaces} over local function fields.
 The theory is much easier than the one for $A$-motives, introduced over a local function field in Subsection \ref{sec:integral-models-A-motives-local} and over a global function field in Subsection \ref{sec:integral-models-A-motives-global}.
-Although our definition of integral model is inspired by Gardeyn's work in the context of $\tau$-sheaves \cite{gardeyn2}, our presentation is simpler as we removed the {\it locally free} assumption.
-That maximal integral models are locally free is automatic, as we show in Propositions \ref{prop-integral-models-are-locally-free-local} and \ref{prop-integral-models-are-locally-free}.
-The chief aim of this section, however, is Subsection \ref{subsec:integral-part} where we use the results of the previous ones to prove Theorems C and D (respectively Theorems \ref{thm:main1} and \ref{thm:main2} in the text). \\
+Although our definition of integral model is inspired by Gardeyn's work in the context of $\tau$-sheaves \cite{gardeyn2}, our presentation is simpler as we removed the \emph{locally free} assumption.
+That maximal integral models are locally free is automatic, as we show in Theorems \ref{thm:integral-models-are-locally-free-local} and \ref{thm:integral-models-are-locally-free}.
+The chief aim of this section, however, is Subsection \ref{subsec:integral-part} where we use the results of the earlier subsections to prove Theorems \ref{mthm:Integral-inside-Good} and \ref{mthm:Global-Integral} (respectively Theorems \ref{thm:main1} and \ref{thm:main2} in the text). \\